cosmos/cosmos-sdk/docs/architecture/adr-070-unordered-account.md

   }

   if !ctx.IsCheckTx() {
-    // a new tx included in the block, add the hash to the dictionary dtd.m.Add(tx.Hash(), tx.TimeoutHeight())
+    // a new tx included in the block, add the hash to the unordered tx manager dtd.m.Add(tx.Hash(), tx.TimeoutHeight())
   }